Key Takeaways

 What It Is

-Super Stay® Lumi-Matte is a long-wear foundation with buildable coverage medium coverage to full coverage and a soft matte finish.
+Super Stay® Lumi-Matte is a long-wear foundation with buildable coverage — medium to full — and a soft matte finish.
 The vibe is "polished and blurred," not "powdery and dry."
+It has a thinner, more liquid consistency than the original Super Stay Full Coverage.
+Texture-wise, it spreads easily but sets fast.
+You don't have unlimited blending time — apply in sections and work with it, not against it.

 What It Claims